bixbydevelopers/capsule-sample-space-resorts/README.md

 }
 ```

-Why do we treat this as a property projection instead of setting the goal to the
+Why treat this as a property projection instead of setting the goal to the
 `SpaceResort` Structure?

 When the user wants to book a space resort and there were many possible